Fabcien/MarlinWallet/README.md

 A super simple eCash Wallet application, focusing on UX and security.

-At this stage it works on Android and IOS.
+At this stage it works on Android, WearOS and IOS.

 Run on Android:
 `npm run android`

+Run the Android companion app on WearOS:
+`npm run wearos`

 Run on IOS:
 `npm run ios`